PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - Vorak was House Cannith's most skilled assassin, loyal to the House for most of his life.
 Originally a half-elf, he served for over a hundred years until his age forced him out of field work, though he remained a top advisor for covert activities within the House.
 - He was sent by Marix d'Cannith to kill Geralt's parents after they fled House Cannith.
 - Voluntarily underwent House Cannith's and the Wolfsbane's very first attempt at using a Steelhardt to transfer a soul to another body.
-- The transfer was successful, moving Vorak from his original body to a younger, stronger one from a random deceased soldier.
+- The transfer was partially successful, moving Vorak from his original body to a younger, stronger one from a deceased Cannith soldier.
-- While he retained his memories, his mind quickly became plagued with dark thoughts, his grip on reality worsening.
+- While he retained his memories, his mind quickly became plagued with dark thoughts, his grip on reality slipping.
+- Before he lost his mind completely, Marix pointed him towards the Wolfsbanes, whom he killed save for Geralt, who escaped.
 - He went rogue, and was manipulated by Mordakhesh, who focused Vorak's mind to one objective: destroy the Silver Flame.
 - Bolstered by new dark powers infused into his Steelhardt by Mordakesh, he led the forces of the LoD in their attack against the Silver Flame on the Day of Mourning.
-	- His attempt to destroy the Silver Flame failed and rebounded, turning him into a rage-fueled creature of destruction, and allowing the Silver Flame to defend itself by causing the Mourning.
+	- His attempt to destroy the Silver Flame failed and rebounded, shutting his mind to outside manipulations and causing the Silver Flame to defend itself by unleashing a the dead gray mists, causing the Mourning.
 - Now he roams the land, destroying villages, feeding off the rage of the survivors, and using it to resurrect himself should he fall in battle.
-He is fed imaged in his mind by Mordakhesh to keep him focused on attacking his targets.
 - His darkness-infused Steelhardt causes him to achieve quasi-lichdom through unique means:
 	- Should his body ever die, his soul will be kept safe in his Steelhardt until it is placed into a new body.
 	- The survivors of his onslaughts get the unrelenting urge to find Vorak and kill him, but if Vorak is dead they find the Steelhardt instead.